Whether you’re planning your ceremony or just getting started, here’s everything you need to know.

 I can include brief phrases or passages in another language if provided, and I’m happy to collaborate with bilingual readers or translators to make your ceremony inclusive.

-I’m happy to coordinate my attire with your color palette or aesthetic.
-Whether classic, natural, or formal, I’ll ensure my look complements your day.
+Your officiant is happy to coordinate their attire with your color palette or aesthetic.
+Whether classic, natural, or formal, their look will complement your day.

-I don’t currently provide sound equipment, but I can easily coordinate with your DJ, planner, or venue team to make sure my voice carries clearly.
+We don’t currently provide sound equipment, but your officiant can easily coordinate with your DJ, planner, or venue team to make sure their voice carries clearly.

-I typically arrive 20–30 minutes early to check in, review details, and make sure everything runs smoothly.
+Your officiant typically arrives 20–30 minutes early to check in, review details, and make sure everything runs smoothly.

-Don’t worry — weddings have their own rhythm!
-I’ll stay flexible and calm, as long as the delay doesn’t overlap with another ceremony.
+Don’t worry, weddings have their own rhythm.
+Your officiant will stay flexible and calm, as long as the delay doesn’t overlap with another booking.

 If you’re planning an outdoor wedding, we’ll discuss a backup plan ahead of time so there’s no stress on the day of.

 Yes!
-I serve the greater Hill Country area and beyond.
-Travel fees vary depending on distance, but I’m always open to a beautiful drive for a beautiful day.
+We serve the greater Hill Country area and beyond.
+Travel fees vary depending on distance, and we’re always open to a beautiful drive for a beautiful day.

 Travel within New Braunfels is included.
 Beyond that, it’s $1 per mile (round trip) after the first 30 miles.